Fairfield County Jail Inmate Search

 If you are not sure what county jail the inmate is located in, it helps to at least know the geographic area.
 Knowing what state the inmate is in is good; knowing which county is even better.

 In some cases, there will be more than one possibility.
 Use patience and check them all.
 Go here to get started on a search for any jail in the state of Ohio or go to this page to begin a search for all jails in the United States.

-If your inmate has been charged but not yet convicted of a misdemeanor or a felony, he or she will most likely be held in Fairfield County County within the county where the crime occurred.
+If your inmate has been charged but not yet convicted of a misdemeanor or a felony, he or she will most likely be held in the county detention center where the crime occurred.
 If you only have the city name, look up the city's police department, call and ask them if they keep inmates at a local jail or send them to the county jail.
-If they are sent to the Fairfield County County Jail, either look them up here or call 740-681-5550 for assistance.
+If they are sent to the Fairfield County Jail, call 740-652-7301 for assistance.

-Recently convicted felons are sometimes held at Fairfield County County Jail until transport to a Ohio State Prison is available.
-Inmates sentenced to less than one year incarceration or those convicted to serve time for misdemeanors will do their time in the Fairfield County County Jail system.
+Recently convicted felons are sometimes held at this facility until transport to a Ohio State Prison is available.
+Inmates sentenced to less than one year incarceration or those convicted to serve time for misdemeanors will do their time in the Fairfield County Jail.

 How to find an Inmate already convicted of a felony and sentenced in the state of Ohio

 Most states have Department of Corrections websites that allow you to type in a felon's first and last name and pull up inmates in that state.
 Go to this page for inmates in Ohio.
 If you need to find an inmate in another state prison system, go here.

 When you click next to the inmate's name or on a link, it will show you which jail or prison the inmate is housed in.
 If the inmate is no longer incarcerated, but is on parole/probation or discharged, it will tell you that as well.
 In addition, many state prison inmate pages show recent mug shots.